Exploiting Sparsity for Semi-Algebraic Set Volume Computation: Disjoint Intersection Property

 \section{Disjoint Intersection Property}

-\begin{defn} Let $G = (V,E)$ be a graph with vertices set $V$ and edges set $E$.
-The following definitions can be found in e.g. \cite{graphs}: \begin{itemize} \item A \emph{clique} of $G$ is a subset of vertices $C \subset V$ such that $u,v \in C$ implies $(u,v) \in E$. \item A graph $G$ is \emph{chordal} if every cycle of length greater than 3 has a chord, i.e. an edge connecting two nonconsecutive vertices on the cycle. \item A \emph{tree} $T=(\mcK,\mcE)$ is a graph without cycle. \item A \textit{rooted tree} is a tree in which one vertex has been designated the \textit{root}. \item In a rooted tree, the \textit{parent} of a vertex $v$ is the vertex $w$ connected to it on the path to the root; $v$ is then called a \textit{child} of $w$; two vertices that have the same parent are called \textit{siblings}; a \textit{descendant} of a vertex $v$ is any vertex which is either the child of $v$ or is (recursively) the descendant of any of the children of $v$. \item The vertices of a rooted tree can be partitioned between the root, the \textit{leaves} (the vertices that have parents but no children) and the \textit{branches} (that have children and parents). \item Let $\mcK$ be the set of cliques of $G$.
-A \emph{clique tree} $T = (\mcK,\mcE)$ of $G$ is a tree whose vertices are the cliques of $G$. \item A tree satisfies the clique intersection property (CIP) if for every pair of distinct cliques $C,C'\in\mcK$, the set $C \cap C'$ is contained in every clique on the path connecting $C$ and $C'$ in the tree.
-We denote by $\mcT^{ct}$ the set of clique trees of $G$ that satisfy the CIP. \item The ordering $\mcK = \{C_1,\ldots,C_m\}$ satisfies the \emph{Running Intersection Property} (RIP) if $\forall i \in \{2,\ldots,m\}$, $\exists \; k_i \in \{1,\ldots,i-1\}$ such that $C_i \cap \bigcup\limits_{j=1}^{i-1}C_j \subset C_{k_i}.$ \end{itemize} \end{defn}
+\begin{defn} Let $G = (V,E)$ be a graph with vertices set $V$ and edges set $E \subset V^2$.
+The following definitions can be found in e.g. \cite{graphs}: \begin{itemize} \item The \textit{degree} $\deg v$ of $v \in V$ is the cardial of the set $\{w \in V : (v,w) \in E\}$ \textit{i.e.} the number of vertices connected to $v$. \item A \emph{clique} of $G$ is a subset of vertices $C \subset V$ such that $u,v \in C$ implies $(u,v) \in E$. \item A graph $G$ is \emph{chordal} if every cycle of length greater than 3 has a chord, i.e. an edge connecting two nonconsecutive vertices on the cycle. \item A \emph{tree} $T=(\mcK,\mcE)$ is a graph without cycle. \item {The \textit{treewidth} of a chordal graph is the size of its biggest clique minus 1.
+Thus the treewidth of a tree is 1 and the treewidth of a complete graph ($E = V^2$) of size $n$ is $n-1$.} \item A \textit{rooted tree} is a tree in which one vertex has been designated the \textit{root}. \item In a rooted tree, the \textit{parent} of a vertex $v$ is the vertex $w$ connected to it on the path to the root; $v$ is then called a \textit{child} of $w$; two vertices that have the same parent are called \textit{siblings}; a \textit{descendant} of a vertex $v$ is any vertex which is either the child of $v$ or is (recursively) the descendant of any of the children of $v$; $v$ is then called an \textit{ancestor} of itself and any of its descendants. \item The vertices of a rooted tree can be partitioned between the root, the \textit{leaves} (the vertices that have parents but no children) and the \textit{branches} (that have children and parents). \item Let $\mcK$ be the set of {maximal} cliques of $G$.
+A \emph{clique tree} $T = (\mcK,\mcE)$ of $G$ is a tree whose vertices are the {maximal} cliques of $G$. \item A clique tree satisfies the clique intersection property (CIP) if for every pair of distinct cliques $C,C'\in\mcK$, the set $C \cap C'$ is contained in every clique on the path connecting $C$ and $C'$ in the tree.
+We denote by $\mcT^{ct}$ the set of clique trees of $G$ that satisfy the CIP. \item {Let $A \subset V$.
+Then, the \textit{subgraph of $G$ generated by} $A$ is given by $ \langle A \rangle_G := (A,E \cap A^2)$.} \end{itemize} \end{defn}

 \begin{thm} A connected graph $G$ is chordal if and only if $\mcT^{ct} \neq \varnothing$ if and only if $\mcK$ admits an ordering that satisfies the RIP. \end{thm}